 This tender World War I song was debuted by champ quartet The New Tradition.
-The men’s version of this arrangement is published by the BHS.
+The men’s version of this arrangement, including learning tracks, is published by the BHS.

 It is just about impossible to go wrong with this beautiful tribute to the USA.
 Do give it a listen.